Eolo Perfido: Brand campaigns

+In 2021, Perfido contributed to the Leica Camera campaign The World Deserves Witnesses, produced with TBWA\PARIS, which received a Bronze Lion at the Cannes Lions International Festival of Creativity.

+He was selected as the photographer for the Polizia di Stato 2025 calendar, presented in November 2024.

+In January 2026, he was one of five photographers featured in Leica Camera’s campaign 5 Photographers with the Leica M EV1 in Tokyo, alongside Phil Penman, Alan Schaller, Jason Roman, and Jesse Marlow.

+In 2026, his work was included in Leica’s global campaign for the Leica Leitzphone powered by Xiaomi, presented at Mobile World Congress in Barcelona, with credits alongside Julia Nimke and Joe Howard.

 Awards and recognition

 In 2009, he received an award from the Association of Italian Photographers for the quality of his photography.
 The following year he received the prize for best international photographer for his exhibition at the Manege Museum.
 His street photography earned him the Luce Iblea award in 2019.
 He also received a bronze medal at the 2021 Cannes Lions International Festival of Creativity for his work on The World Deserves Witness, a campaign with Leica Camera.

+In 2022, he received the Amedeo Modigliani Foundation Award for his contribution to portrait photography.

+In 2025, he served as a judge for Capture Magazine’s Australasia’s Top Emerging Photographers competition.